+- As amended and effective for violations occurring on or after August 14, 2020.

+- For previous versions of the Code, go to Code of Student Responsibility Archives.

-Preface
+- Preface

-Chapter 1.
+- Chapter 1.
 Philosophy and Purpose

-Chapter 2.
+- Chapter 2.
 Definitions

-Chapter 3.
+- Chapter 3.
 Authority and Jurisdiction

-Chapter 4.
-Procedural Rights, Due Process, and Standards of Proof
+- Chapter 4.
+Procedural Rights, Due Process, and Standard of Proof

-Chapter 5.
+- Chapter 5.
 Prohibited Conduct

-Chapter 6.
+- Chapter 6.
 Case Referrals and Adjudication Methods

-Chapter 7.
-Hearing Panel or Administrative Hearing Officer Conduct Procedures
+- Chapter 7.
+Hearing Procedures

-Chapter 8.
-Additional Conduct Procedures Applicable to Reports of Sexual and Interpersonal Misconduct
+- Chapter 8.
+Additional Conduct Procedures for Reports of Sexual and Interpersonal Misconduct

-Chapter 9.
+- Chapter 9.
 Recommendations and Determinations on Responsibility and Sanction(s)

-Chapter 10.
+- Chapter 10.
 Sanctions

-Chapter 11.
+- Chapter 11.
 Appeals

-Chapter 12.
+- Chapter 12.
 Case Files and Conduct Records

-Chapter 13.
+- Chapter 13.
 Directory of Contacts

+- Related Resources